beryxz/unifi-webex-dl/README.md

 If you get a `429 Error`, it means that Webex received too many requests.
 In this case, you should wait sometime before trying again.

-If you download an event recording that doesn't ask for a password, it probably won't work.
-This case never occurred in my testings.
-Feel free to open an issue to let me know what happens.
+If the tool repeatedly fails to download a specific recording, feel free to open an issue to let me know what happens.

 ## Config